World Kid Lit Month FAQs

 Everyone, everywhere!
 It’s a completely open event for anyone to take part in.
 Young or old, children’s books are for everyone.
 You might use the month to tell others about your favourite international authors, or it might be a time to broaden your reading and diversify your bookshelves.
 If you use social media, please share what you read and discover with the hashtag #WorldKidLitMonth!

-Yes!
-You’ll find free graphics in our public Google drive here.
-Please feel free to make your own graphics and posters for World Kid Lit Month, share them on social media, and let us know if you’re happy for us to share them in this drive.
+Please feel free to make your own graphics and posters for World Kid Lit Month, and share them on social media.
+And if you’d like to share any images you’ve created with other teachers/librarians etc, please email us and we would be happy to share them in this public drive.

 Want to post about #WorldKidLitMonth on social media or include a blurb about it in your community newsletter?
-Feel free to download and use our suggested text (less than 100 words) and suggested tweets PDF.

 Why is World Kid Lit Month in September?